Sanchi (tanker)

 Sanchi was the final name of a 2008-built Panamanian-flagged Suezmax crude oil tanker that was operated by the National Iranian Tanker Company (NITC) under a variety of ship registries and names.
-On January 6, 2018, it collided with a cargo ship, CF Crystal in the East China Sea and caught fire with 32 deaths or missing and 130,000 tons of condensate oil spill.
+On January 6, 2018, it collided with a cargo ship, CF Crystal in the East China Sea and caught fire with 32 deaths or missing and 130,000 tons of condensate spilled.
 After drifting for eight days and several explosions Sanchi sank, causing extensive pollution.

 Description

 Sanchi was a double-hulled crude oil tanker with an overall length of 274.18 m, beam of 50 m, and full-load draught of 17 m.
 With a deadweight tonnage of 164,154 tons, the vessel was a typical Suezmax tanker, a vessel able to transit the Suez Canal in a laden condition.
 Sanchi was powered by an 18,660 kW MAN-B&W 6S70MC-C slow-speed diesel engine driving a fixed-pitch propeller and giving the tanker a service speed of 15.4 kn.